core-wg/oscore/draft-ietf-core-object-security.md

 ### Derivation of Sender Key/IV, Recipient Key/IV

-The KDF MUST be one of the HKDF {{RFC5869}} algorithms defined in COSE.
-The KDF HKDF SHA-256 is mandatory to implement.
-The security context parameters Sender Key/IV, Recipient Key/IV SHALL be derived from the input parameters using HKDF, and consists of the composition of the HKDF-Extract and HKDF-Expand steps ({{RFC5869}}):
+The KDF MUST be one of the HKDF {{RFC5869}} algorithms defined in COSE, and HKDF SHA-256 is mandatory to implement.
+The security context parameters Sender Key/IV and Recipient Key/IV SHALL be derived from the input parameters using the HKDF, which consists of the composition of the HKDF-Extract and HKDF-Expand steps ({{RFC5869}}):

 ~~~~~~~~~~~
   output parameter = HKDF(salt, IKM, info, L),